illumitacit/policies/content/terms.md

 ## Payment and Plan Changes

-1. For our free trial, we explain the length of trial when you sign up.
+1. For our free trial, we explain the length of trial and included services when you sign up.
 After the trial period, you need to pay in advance to keep using the Service.
 If you do not pay, we will freeze your account and it will be inaccessible until you make payment.
 If your account has been frozen for 60 days, the account and its contents will be queued for deletion.

 2. If you are upgrading from a free trial to a paid plan, we will charge your card immediately and your billing cycle starts on the day of upgrade.